 Optional – food coloring

 Add a bottle of white glue to a bowl (I found this quite forgiving so just try and get most of the glue out of your bottle or if you buy in bulk estimate the portion).
 Sprinkle with 1/4 teaspoon of baking soda.
 Mix completely with a spoon.
 Add a few drops of food coloring if you want at this point and mix it in completely.

 Now, start adding a few drops of the buffered saline and mixing with the spoon.
 Just do it a few drops at a time.
 It will start pulling together immediately.
-Continue adding a few drops, then mixing.
+Continue adding a few drops, mixing it thoroughly.
 Repeat until it starts to pull into a stringy ball.

 This next bit is how we find it works the best, put some buffered saline on your hands.
 Pick up the slime and start kneading and mixing it with your hands.
 It will be sticky, but only through working it will you get the best, stretchy slime.
 Work it really well.
 It will change into a better slime consistency as you work it.

 If it is still sticky after a few minutes of kneading, add one or two drops of buffered saline.
 Continue working it in.
 Don’t add too much or you will start to lose the stretchy properties and become more prone to breaking.
 If you find your slime is breaking you are adding too much saline.